Leibniz-HBI/newSMO/_wiki/Secure-Storage-and-Archiving.md

 ---
 # Secure Storage and Archiving

+_This wiki article was last updated on June 10th, 2022, and may contain outdated information._

 # About

 We recommend encrypted storage for all remotely stored data.
 If possible, for security, sustainability, and accessibility reasons, we recommend to use encryption software that is